Pro Wrestling Illustrated

-Pro Wrestling Illustrated (PWI) is an American internationally sold professional wrestling magazine that was founded in 1979 by publisher Stanley Weston.
+Pro Wrestling Illustrated (PWI) is an American professional wrestling magazine that was founded in 1979 by publisher Stanley Weston.
 PWI is headquartered in Blue Bell, Pennsylvania, and published by Kappa Publishing Group.
 The magazine is the longest published English language wrestling magazine still in production.
-PWI publishes bi-monthly issues and annual special issues such as their "Almanac and Book of Facts".
+PWI publishes bimonthly, as well as special issues such as their annual "Almanac and Book of Facts" and "PWI 500" edition.
 The magazine recognizes various world championships as legitimate, similar to The Ring in boxing.

 PWI is often referred to as an "Apter Mag", named after its long-time photographer Bill Apter, a term used for wrestling magazines that keep kayfabe.
 In recent years, the PWI has moved away from reporting on storylines as actual news and mixed in editorial comments on the behind-the-scenes workings of wrestling.

-Since 1991, PWI has been publishing its annual "Top 500 Wrestlers" listing the top male wrestlers in the world.
-In 2008, they added an annual "Top 50 Female Wrestlers" list, which was later expanded and renamed to the "Top 100 Female Wrestlers" list in 2018.
+Since 1991, PWI has been publishing its annual "PWI 500", listing the top 500 male wrestlers in the world.
+In 2008, they added an annual "Top 50 Female Wrestlers" list, which was later expanded and renamed to the "Top 100 Female Wrestlers" list in 2018 and then again in 2021 as the "Top 150 Female Wrestlers."
 In 2020, they added an annual "Top 50 Tag Teams" listing the top tag teams in the world.

 History

 The first issue of Pro Wrestling Illustrated (PWI) was released in 1979.
 The magazine soon became known for not breaking kayfabe in its articles as it traditionally treated all "angles", or storylines, as real.
 However, in more recent years the magazine has taken an editorial approach between kayfabe and "shoot" writing, differentiating between on-screen feuds and controversies behind the scenes.
 PWI is not limited to covering only prominent professional wrestling promotions, as it also covers multiple independent promotions in the United States.
 PWI also published other special issues, which included: PWI Wrestling Almanac & Book of Facts since 1996, Women of Wrestling, and a weekly newsletter entitled PWI Weekly from 1989 to 2000.
-The magazine was eventually acquired by Golden Boy Enterprises.